Date of Issue: 6/2019

-It is the policy of the University of Michigan/Michigan Medicine to provide and utilize patient chaperones when requested or necessary during sensitive examinations or procedures.
+It is the policy of the University of Michigan/Michigan Medicine to provide and utilize patient chaperones when requested or necessary during sensitive examinations, procedures and care.

 II.
 POLICY PURPOSE

 A. The purpose of this policy is to provide a consistent, standard and safe care environment within Michigan Medicine.
 There can be physical, psychological, and cultural reasons why chaperones may be requested or needed.
 This policy promotes respect for the patient dignity and the professional nature of the examination.
-Practitioners should only perform sensitive examinations or procedures in accordance with this policy.
+Health professionals should only perform sensitive examinations, procedures or care in accordance with this policy.

 B. A chaperone may be provided to help protect and enhance the patient's comfort, safety, privacy, security, and/or dignity during sensitive examinations or procedures.
-The chaperone is frequently also present to provide assistance to the practitioner with the examination or procedure.
+The chaperone is frequently also present to provide assistance to the health professional with the examination, procedure or care.

-C. A chaperone’s presence may also provide protection to healthcare professionals against unfounded allegations of improper behavior.
-A provider may request a chaperone for any examination or procedure.
+C. A chaperone’s presence may also provide protection to health professionals against unfounded allegations of improper behavior.
+A health professional may request a chaperone for any examination or procedure.

-D. For patients with mental health needs, neurodevelopment disorders, or for cultural/religious reasons, sensitive examinations or procedures may be especially threatening or confusing.
+D. For patients with mental health needs, neurodevelopment disorders, or for cultural/religious reasons, sensitive examinations, procedures or care may be especially threatening or confusing.
 A chaperone, particularly one trusted by the patient, may help the patient through the process with the minimum of distress.

 E. The use of chaperones, while vital, is only a part of our institution’s efforts for safe and responsible care.
 Maintaining and fostering a culture of responsibility, mutual accountability, education for practitioners and patients, and appropriate response to suspected unprofessional or unsafe behavior is paramount to our mission.

-- A chaperone is a person who acts as a witness for a patient and a practitioner during a medical examination or procedure.
+- A chaperone is a person who acts as a witness for a patient and a health professional during a medical examination or procedure.
 A chaperone should stand in a location where he or she is able to assist as needed and observe the examination, therapy or procedure.

 - Whenever possible, but not required, the chaperone should be the gender that the patient feels most comfortable with.
-A chaperone may also assist the practitioner or provide support to the patient with personal hygiene, toileting or undressing/dressing requirements if requested or needed by the patient.
+A chaperone may also assist the health professional or provide support to the patient with personal hygiene, toileting or undressing/dressing requirements if requested or needed by the patient.

 - Family members or friends of an adult patient should not be expected to undertake any chaperoning role in normal circumstances.
 A family member may be present during sensitive examinations or procedures if it is the expressed desire of the patient but should not serve as a chaperone for the purposes of this policy.
 For vulnerable adult patients, an accompanying caregiver, social worker, or group home escort can be present along with a Michigan Medicine chaperone to alleviate potential stress to the patient.

-- Family members CANNOT act as the chaperone for adolescent patients and family members cannot opt out of a chaperone on behalf of their adolescent child.
+- Family members CANNOT act as the chaperone for adolescent patients nor can family members opt out of a chaperone on behalf of their adolescent child.

-- EXCEPTION: A family member may serve as a chaperone for a pediatric patient (age 0-10) examination except for examinations or procedures where there is placement of finger(s), speculum, swabs, or any other instruments into the vagina or rectum or if there is a suspicion of abuse.
+- EXCEPTION: A family member, parent or legal guardian may serve as a chaperone for a pediatric patient (age 0-10) examination except for examinations or procedures where there is placement of finger(s), speculum, swabs, or any other instruments into the vagina or rectum or if there is a suspicion of abuse.